 "Is [jailbreaking] legal?
 Apparently it is, at least in the US.
 In 2010, the US Copyright Office declared jailbreaking to be an exception to the Digital Millennium Copyright Act.
 But the situation is not exactly cut and dried.
-See here for more information, but it seems that jailbreaking an iPhone in the US remains legal, while doing the same to an iPad is not.
+It seems that jailbreaking an iPhone in the US remains legal, while doing the same to an iPad is not.
 The bottom line is this: if you're at all concerned about the legality of jailbreaking your device, you're probably well advised to abstain."

 Investigating the legality of jailbreaking in the UK, Macworld contributor Duncan Geere concludes:

 "...while the matter can't be totally settled until there's a test case - something Apple has long avoided - [University of Edinburgh law lecturer Andres] Guadamuz says he'd be very surprised if a hacker went down for jailbreaking an iPhone.
 'Although you might be breaking Apple's terms and conditions and voiding your warranty, I just can't see how a judge would rule against it.'"